- Think about how culture relates to your presentation subject.

 - Indicate whether the resources highlighted in your presentation are available in different languages.

-For more information on person first language, consider the following resource:
+For more information on person first language, consider the following resources: